 to end at Franciscan Square.

+became the capital of Hungary and its official coronation city.
+From 1563 to 1830, ten Hungarian kings, one queen and seven royal wives were crowned at Bratislava's St. Martin's Cathedral.
 Even today, almost 200 years after the last coronation in Bratislava, you can still meet witnesses of the glorious coronation story.
 In the first place, the castle, the royal residence of the Hungarian kings.
 At the castle not only residential spaces of the Royal family have been located, but in one of the towers, the crown jewels of the Hungarian kings were housed.
 The coronation ceremony was held at St. Martin's.
 At the top is the gold-plated replica of the royal crown, which weighs about 150 kgs.
-After the coronation of the king went to the oldest church in Bratislava
+After the coronation of the king went to the oldest church in Bratislava, the Franciscan Church.

 There is an authentic coronation ceremony taking place.
 The King gets the crown jewels from the Archbishop of Esztergom, Primate of Hungary, followed by the accolade , the coronation oath and procession to coronation hill.
 This ceremony takes place every year during the last weekend held in June - to commemorate the coronation of Maria Theresa.

 Every coronation is staged according to historical documents.
 It is performed by hundreds of actors in period costumes.
 The king receives St. Stephen's crown from the archbishop of Esztergom –the Primate of Hungary – along with other coronation insignia: the sword, cloak, orb and scepter.
 After the coronation ceremony, he appoints the knights of the Order of the Golden Spur, takes the oath to the country and promises to maintain the integrity of the country on the coronation hill.